|On this page…|

 MATLAB displays object properties that have public get access and are not hidden (see Property Attributes).
 Inherited abstract properties are excluded from display.
 When the object being displayed is scalar, any dynamic properties attached to the object are also included.

 The matlab.mixin.CustomDisplay class provides an interface that you can use to customize object display for your class.
 To use this interface, derive your class from CustomDisplay:

 The CustomDisplay class is HandleCompatibile, so you can use it in combination with both value and handle superclasses.

 The CustomDisplay class defines three sealed public methods.
 These methods overload three MATLAB functions: disp, display, and details.
 The disp and display methods behave like the equivalent MATLAB functions, but use the customizations defined by classes derived from CustomDisplay.

 The details method always uses the default detailed object display and does not apply customizations defined for the class.

 The CustomDisplay interface does not allow you to override disp and display.
-Instead, you override any combination of the customization methods defined for this purpose.
+Instead, override any combination of the customization methods defined for this purpose.